NativeScript/docs-v7/core-concepts/accessing-native-apis-with-javascript.md

 button.setOnClickListener(undefined); // the Java call will be made using the null keyword
 ```

-# Intellisense
+# Intellisense and access to native APIs via TypeScript

-If you are working with TypeScript enabled project and Visual Studio Code and you want to add intellisense you have to add a dev dependency to tns-platform-declarations on your project (`npm install tns-platform-declarations --save-dev`) and later add the following to the references.d.ts of your project (if you already have tns-core-modules in your project change it as follows):
+To have access and Intellisense for the native APIs with TypeScript enabled project, you have to add a dev dependency to `tns-platform-declarations`

+Steps to install and enable

+- `npm install tns-platform-declarations --save-dev`

+- Modify `references.d.ts` file as follows:
 ```
 /// <reference path="node_modules/tns-core-modules/tns-core-modules.es2016.d.ts" />
 /// <reference path="node_modules/tns-platform-declarations/android.d.ts" />
 /// <reference path="node_modules/tns-platform-declarations/ios.d.ts" />
 ```

-plus the following settings in your `tsconfig.json`:
+- Modify `tsconfig.json` to contain the following settings:
 ```
 {
     "compilerOptions": {